 The young plants need to be protected from the frost.

-Cape Honeysuckle Pest or Diseases
+Cape Honeysuckle Problems: Pest and Diseases

 The larvae of Fulvous Hawkmoth (Coelonia Mauritii) and Death’s Head Hawkmoth (Acherontia Atropos) feed on the leaves of cape honeysuckle.